evanchooly/sofia/README.markdown

     </tbody>
 </table>

+If you'd like continuous monitoring and regeneration of your files, there's also "sofia:watch."
+Using this target, sofia will watch for changes to your input file and regenerate as needed.

 ### For use in Play apps

 Add the this line to your Build.scala file in your appDependencies variable